Inkitt vs Kindle Direct Publishing

 2014.
 Amazon unveiled kids book creator software for Kindle Direct Publishing

-Amazon is expanding its Kindle Direct Publishing business to cater to the requirements of children's book authors through the introduction of a new program called "KDP Kids."
-This program aims to assist authors in preparing, publishing, and distributing their books in the Kindle Store.
-In conjunction with this program, Amazon is launching a new tool known as the Kindle Kids' Book Creator.
-This tool enables aspiring children's book authors to create chapter books and illustrated children's books that can leverage Kindle features such as text pop-ups.
-According to Amazon's announcement about these new services, once the book is finalized, authors can utilize the tool to upload their book to KDP.
-They can also specify the appropriate category, age group, and grade range filters to ensure correct listing.
-The book creator tool is not limited to new authors seeking entry into Amazon's Kindle platform; it can also assist established authors in converting their books into Kindle format, thereby expanding their reader base.
+Amazon is broadening its Kindle Direct Publishing division to address the needs of children’s book authors with a new initiative called “KDP Kids.”
+This program, designed to assist authors in preparing, publishing and distributing books in the Kindle Store, comes alongside the release of a new tool, the Kindle Kids’ Book Creator.
+This tool enables aspiring children’s book authors to craft chapter books and illustrated children’s books that can utilize Kindle features like text pop-ups, according to Amazon's announcement about the new services.
+Once the book is completed, authors can also use the tool to upload it to KDP while specifying the appropriate category, age and grade range filters to ensure proper listing.
+The book creator tool is not only for new authors seeking entry into Amazon’s Kindle platform but can also help established authors convert their works into Kindle format to reach a broader audience.